WinAContractUS

 Substantially yes.
 ANCs (Alaska Native Corporations) are organized under ANCSA 1971; NHOs (Native Hawaiian Organizations) are similar nonprofit entities serving Native Hawaiians.
 Both enjoy the same 8(a) sole-source exemption as Tribes.

-Join the Tribal 8(a) firms waitlist
+Start winning as Tribal 8(a) firms